“Immigration made me into a writer"

 Chitra’s most recent book ‘One Amazing Thing’ was published in 2010, and was once again intellectually written and well received by audiences and critics.
 The story was motivated by a real-life incident, which Chitra bore witness to.

-March 2013 will see Chtira’s ‘Oleander Girl’ published.
-It is set in 2002, in the precarious post 9/11 world, during the godhra riots in India.
-The center of the plot revolves around a family secret and a difficult choice the heroine is forced to make.
+March 2013 will see Chitra’s ‘Oleander Girl’ published.
+It is set in 2002, in the precarious post 9/11 world, during the Godhra riots in India.
+The centre of the plot revolves around a family secret and a difficult choice the heroine is forced to make.
 It is a transcontinental novel that spans India and the United States.

 Chitra is extremely grateful for the support she has from her audience and told us: “I love connecting with my readers.
 I invite them to go to my website and sign up for my newsletter.
 Then they can write to me directly.
 I also try to answer them if they write on my Facebook page at www.facebook.com/chitradivakaruni.”